 5. Enhanced customer experience

 According to PWC, 73% of consumers think that a good experience is a key factor in influencing their loyalty towards a brand.
 When your store provides its services to the customers in their native language, they feel at home.
 It helps you make the buying process easier -from the product page to the checkout page everything would be addressed to the customer in their language.
-It automatically builds trust since the customer is able to easily navigate the site.
+It automatically builds trust since the customer is able to easily navigate your site.
 The customer won’t have to think twice before making a purchase and they will even spend more time browsing your items!
 No longer will the customer feel insecure while taking a leap of faith on a foreign website.
 In addition to these benefits, using fonts or icons that are native to the customer’s language will make them feel familiar with your website.

 How do I set up my multilingual WooCommerce store?

 Now that you know the benefits of a multilingual WooCommerce store, it’s time to build one for your site.
 The best way to set up your multi-language WooCommerce site is through a plugin.
 Otherwise, you can even use translation applications for your site.
 We will be covering how you can use a paid plugin, a free plugin & then an application to set up your multilingual WooCommerce store.
 So, make sure to read it till the end.
 Let’s get started-

 The WPML plugin can help you build a full-fledged multi-lingual e-commerce site at $79.
 Here’s how to use it: